Polystick

 In recreational mathematics, a polystick (or polyedge) is a polyform with a line segment (a 'stick') as the basic shape.
 A polystick is a connected set of segments in a regular grid.
 A square polystick is a connected subset of a regular square grid.
 A triangular polystick is a connected subset of a regular triangular grid.
 Polysticks are classified according to how many line segments they contain.

-The name "polystick" seems to have been first coined by Brian R. Barwell.
+The name "polystick" seems to have been coined by Brian R. Barwell.

 The names "polytrig" and "polytwigs" has been proposed by David Goodger to simplify the phrases "triangular-grid polysticks" and "hexagonal-grid polysticks," respectively.
 Colin F. Brown has used an earlier term "polycules" for the hexagonal-grid polysticks due to their appearance resembling the spicules of sea sponges.

 There is no standard term for line segments built on other regular tilings, an unstructured grid, or a simple connected graph, but both "polynema" and "polyedge" have been proposed.

 When reflections are considered distinct we have the one-sided polysticks.
 When rotations and reflections are not considered to be distinct shapes, we have the free polysticks.
 Thus, for example, there are 7 one-sided square tristicks because two of the five shapes have left and right versions.